abhayagiri/beginning-our-day/manuscripts/markdown/vol2-glossary.md

 **Buddha:** The historical religious leader and teacher who lived around 2500 BCE in the Ganges Valley of India.
-After his enlightenment, he established a monks’, nuns’, and lay order under the instruction of what he called the Dhamma-Vinaya—the doctrine and discipline.
+After his enlightenment, he established a monks’, nuns’, and lay community under the instruction of what he called the Dhamma-Vinaya—the doctrine and discipline.
 The word Buddha literally means “awakened one” or “enlightened one.”